Fire safety, fire risk assessments and arson defence

 A fire risk assessment will need to be carried out by the responsible person on a regular basis.
 Where appropriate, action should be taken to reduce fire risks.

-To help you get started identifying fire risks you can download our fire safety guidance notes and complete our fire risk assessment checklist below.
+To help you get started identifying fire risks you can download our fire safety guidance notes below.

 Fire safety in kitchens